MaterializeInc/materialize/doc/developer/design/README.md

    phases that need clearly delimited scope.

 Many smaller changes do still benefit from a quick design doc to clarify thinking.
 Err on the side of writing a design document.
+If in doubt, keep it short.

 ## How should you make a design document?